HaraldBerthelsen/gitea_testing/tutorial.md

 # Clone a repository

 When you find something that you need clone it to your computer.
-Here I will assume that it's the tutorial repository, otherwise of course replace that with what yu want.
+Here I will assume that it's the tutorial repository, otherwise of course replace that with what you want.

 Click explore -> organizations -> abair-git-tutorial -> tutorial (or open https://www.abair.tcd.ie/gitea/abair-git-tutorial/tutorial)